Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/system-requirement.md

 | Ubuntu Desktop 64bit       |             |              |
 | Android                    |             |              |

+!!!
+Question "Support for other platforms"
     Currently Windows is the only supported platform.
     But we are willing to add support for Linux and Android in the future.

 ## Supported hardware acceleration